Samsinite/broccoli-vendor/README.md

 var customVendorTrees = findVendorTrees('vendor/manual_dependencies');
 ```

-Then pass `customVendorTrees` into other plugins to have the files in your bower
+Then pass `customVendorTrees` into other plugins to have the files in your manual vendor
-packages picked up by them.
+directory picked up by them.